 Once the place is confirmed we will send you another email, telling you who your child's Key Person will be and information about how the school runs, and asking you to fill in 2 forms:

 - The Key Person Form which you fill in and email back to us and your key person.
 If you can’t fill it in digitally, print it out and drop it off to school.
 If you can't print it out, ask us for a hard copy.

-The next step is a Zoom meeting between you and your child's Key Person, where you start to get to know each other.
+The next step is either a face to face meeting or one on Zoom between you and your child's Key Person, where you start to get to know each other.
 An email will follow shortly after telling you the date of your child's first settling in day.